 Each business unit is required to implement the credit policies and procedures in line with the credit policy guide approved by the Board.
 The business unit is responsible for the quality and performance of its credit portfolio and for monitoring credit risks in its portfolio, including those subject to Management Credit Committee's approval.
-The Internal Audit and Credit Administration units are independent risk management functions and they undertake regular audits of business units and credit quality reviews.
+The Internal Audit and Credit Administration units are independent risk management functions, and they undertake regular audits of business units and credit quality reviews.

-The Bank continues to focus attention on intrinsic and concentration risks inherent in its business in order to manage its portfolio risk.
+The Bank continues to focus attention on intrinsic and concentration risks inherent in its business to manage its portfolio risk.
 It sets portfolio concentration limits that are measured under the following parameters: Per Obligor, Business sector and Geographical area.
 These limits reflect the risk appetite of the Bank.

 The Bank drives the credit risk management processes using appropriate scalable technology in line with global best practices.
-To comply with the CBN requirements on Basel II implementation, especially computation of capital adequacy ratio, the Bank invested in two major software namely: Lead to Loan Credit Solution and OFSAA Basel II solution.
-These softwares are customised to suit the internal processes of the Bank and to interact seamlessly with the Bank's core banking application.
+To comply with the CBN requirements on Basel II implementation, especially computation of capital adequacy ratio, the Bank invested in Finacle, a new core banking application, which enabled the Bank to process its Loans through LOS.
+The Bank also invested in OFSAA Basel II solution, which is customised to suit the internal processes of the Bank and to interact seamlessly with the Bank's core banking application.

-- Lead to Loan is an integrated credit solution software which handles credit customers' profiles, rating scores, documents and collateral management, credit workflow processes, disbursement, recoveries and collection.
-The deployment of 'Lead to Loan' has further enhanced the credit processes of the Bank and guarantees data integrity towards achieving the CBN's required set of disclosures in the measurement and management of capital. - OFSAA is an oracle-based application capable of handling the complete range of calculations covered in the Basel II Accord.
+- LOS is an integrated credit solution software which handles credit customers' profiles, documents and collateral management, credit workflow processes, disbursement, recoveries and collection.
+LOS helps the Bank to offer products to customers, while ensuring adherence to credit appraisal processes.
+The deployment of 'LOS enhanced the credit processes of the Bank and guarantees data integrity towards achieving the CBN's required set of disclosures in the measurement and management of capital. - OFSAA is an oracle-based application capable of handling the complete range of calculations covered in the Basel II Accord.
 It supports Risk Weighted Assets (RWA) computation for credit risk, market risk and operational risk and performs the capital computation and risk weighted assets aggregation for all risk areas considered.
 The OFSAA software is also configured to process data from the Bank's core application and generate different required management reports for decision making.

-For the purpose of impairment computation, the Bank adopted Expected Credit Loss (ECL) methodology of IFRS 9 'Financial Instruments' for the year ended December 31, 2023.
+For the purpose of impairment computation, the Bank adopted Expected Credit Loss (ECL) methodology of IFRS 9 'Financial Instruments' for the period ended December 31, 2024.
 This methodology is discussed extensively under Chapter 4.